liquity/dev/README.md

 When a trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.

 But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 LUSD gas compensation is cancelled with its remaining 10 debt.
-That is, the gas compensation is burned from the gas address, and the 10 debt is zero’d.
+That is, the gas compensation is burned from the gas pool, and the 10 debt is zero’d.
 The ETH collateral surplus from the trove remains in the system, to be later claimed by its owner.

 ## Gas compensation Functionality